robinandeer/robinandeer.github.io/source/blog/2017-03-06-debugging-python-code.html.md

 author: Robin Andeer
 date: 2017-03-06
 tags: tutorial, python, debugging

+description: >
+    The more code you write, the more time you also spend tracking down errors.
+    That's why it's worthwhile to learn some debugging-skills!
+image: /assets/img/debug.png

+published: false
 ---

 The more code you write, the more time you also spend tracking down errors.
 That's why it's worthwhile to learn some debugging-skills!